5MT/010/README.md

-﻿# Learning-Nodejs
+﻿# 010
-Node.js による JavaScript (ES2015) の基礎的な文法を試す自習用のプログラム。

-Programs to learn elemental part of JavaScript coding assuming ES2015 on Node.js
+Programs to try ES2015 features on Node.js